Middleton Ross Privacy Notice For Clients

 Middleton Ross will be a "controller" of the personal information that you provide to us when you instruct us to act on your behalf.

-When you become a client of Middleton Ross, we will collect, store and use the personal information that you provide to us in your instructions and during the course of our solicitor / client relationship.
-We may ask you for additional personal information during the course of our client / solicitor relationship, which shall be collected, stored and used in accordance with this privacy notice.
+When you become a client of Middleton Ross, we will collect, store and use the personal information that you provide to us in your instructions and during the course of our solicitor/client relationship.
+We may ask you for additional personal information during the course of our client/solicitor relationship, which shall be collected, stored and used in accordance with this privacy notice and guidance provided by the Law Society of Scotland.

 Why we need your personal information – contractual purposes

-- provide you with legal advice to include communicating with you by email, letter and/or telephone, etc.;
+- provide you with legal advice including communicating with you by email, letter and/or telephone, etc.;

 - represent you as your solicitors in connection with the legal service in which you have engaged us; and